gordonwade/notes/books/Designing_Data-Intensive_Applications.md

 ### Summary
 * Replication can be a good way to improve latency, availability (uptime), and/or throughput (particularly on data reads)
 * The difficulty comes from handling changes to data, which can be done with `single-leader`, `multi-leader`, or `leaderless` architectures
+* `single-leader` implementations are the most straightforward and easiest to reason about. `multi-leader` and `leaderless` implementations can provide better availability, but come at the cost of weaker guarantees of consistency.

 ### Leaders and Followers
 * When operating a system with multiple `replicas`, every write must be processed by every replica.
 One way to do this is with `leader-based replication`: